13 Most Sustainable Eco-Lodges in British Columbia

 Deep in the Great Bear Rainforest of British Columbia, you’ll find the Spirit Bear Lodge, which promises guests an adventurous stay.
 Take a look at the gorgeous sceneries that bless it and learn about the interesting culture.
 From spending your time listening to the rainforest speak to taking a nature trail that allows you to greet the wildlife, the Spirit Bear Lodge is one experience you’ll never forget.
 Where else would you go bear-watching in Canada to catch a glimpse of the famous spirit bears?

-The lodge is situated just on the bank of the stream of river which runs along the Great Bear Rainforest and is located in front of the mountains, so you’ll always have a beautiful view to wake up to and a breath-taking place to sleep.
+The lodge is situated just on the bank of the stream of river, which runs along the Great Bear Rainforest.
+It is located in front of the mountains, so you’ll always have a beautiful view to wake up to and a breathtaking place to sleep.

 Haida House

-Haida House is another Haida Gwaii lodge by Haida Tourism which brings guests to an isolated section of Graham Island.
-Like its acquaintance, Haida House also offers guests a stay that’s nestled deep into the trees and overlooks the serene bank of Tlell river.
+Haida House is another Haida Gwaii lodge by Haida Tourism that brings guests to an isolated section of Graham Island.
+Like its acquaintance, Haida House also offers guests a stay that’s nestled deep into the trees and overlooks the serene bank of Tlell River.

-The oceanfront cabin offers guests many eco-friendly adventures like hiking, beach exploration, spotting wildlife, and nature walks in the rainforest.
-Guests can stay at the Haida House lodge, which accommodates 22 guests in up to 10 rooms.
+The oceanfront cabin offers guests eco-friendly adventures like hiking, beach exploration, spotting wildlife, and nature walks in the rainforest.
+Guests can stay at the Haida House, which accommodates 22 guests in up to 10 rooms.

-Haida Tourism promises an eco-friendly stay through welcoming the local community in providing service and sourcing all its food organically.
+Haida Tourism promises an eco-friendly stay by welcoming the local community in providing service and sourcing all its food organically.
 Apart from these eco-friendly practices, Haida House also employs sustainable energy to run.

 Great Bear Lodge